Buyid dynasty: Language

 Contrary to the Samanids, the Buyids did not adopt Dari (also known as New Persian) as their official language.
 Instead, Arabic served as the lingua franca of their realm, while Middle Persian was occasionally used as a secondary court language.

-Although the Buyids were of Iranian stock, they supported writing in Arabic, and also used the language in their correspondence, as well as poetry.
+Buyids were notable as patrons of Arabic language and culture, and used Arabic in correspondence as well as poetry.
+Under the Buyids, Arabic culture experienced a remarkable flourishing, and the Dailami rulers who succeeded the founding brothers—the sons of Buya—readily and enthusiastically embraced this culture.
+Adud al-Dawla, Shāhanshāh of the Buyid dynasty, patronized the writing of the Kitab al-Taji, a history of the Buyid dynasty written in Arabic by Abu Ishaq Ibrahim al-Sabi.
+One notable example of Buyid patronage of Arabic literature is the well-known account of al-Mutanabbī—a great Arabic poet—being warmly received at the court of ʿAḍud al-Dawla in Shiraz.
+Abu al-Faraj al-Isfahani, an Arab historian, was primarily patronized by the Buyids, though his magnum opus, Kitab al-Aghani, was sponsored by an anonymous patron.

 It is uncertain why the Buyids did not promote the use of New Persian.
 According to the historians Edmund Herzig and Sarah Stewart in their book Early Islamic Iran (2011), it may have been due to three factors; the Buyids had been influenced during their stay in Baghdad and thus aspired to be important supporters of Arabic writing; New Persian may have been discouraged by the Zoroastrian priests, who still wrote in Middle Persian in regions such as Fars; New Persian may have been very different/at odds with the dialects of western Iran, and was only mostly welcomed in eastern Iran.

 However, New Persian was still used as language of poetry at the Buyid courts.
 Many prominent poets in the Buyid realm wrote in New Persian, such as Abu Muhammad Mansur ibn Ali al-Mantiqi al-Razi, Khusrawi Sarakhsi and Abu Zayd Muhammad ibn Ali al-Ghada'iri al-Razi.
 The Persian vizier Sahib ibn Abbad (died 995), who was the leading figure at the Buyid court at Ray for a lengthy period, wrote only in Arabic, which he preferred instead of his native tongue.
 However, he also accepted New Persian panegyrics that were dedicated to him.

 The Buyids also promoted the use of fahlaviyat, a designation for poetry composed in the local northwestern Iranian dialects and languages.
 Due to having a large Zoroastrian and Christian population, many records written under the Buyids were composed in Middle Persian, Syriac and Arabic.